mattbelsky/KomodoCrypto/README.md

 ```
 /api/{exchange}/currencypairs
 ```
 [GET] Gets a list of currency pairs supported by the specified exchange.
+If base is null, returns all supported pairs with the specified counter.
+If counter is null, returns all supported pairs with the specified base.
+Otherwise, if base and counter are either both or neither included, returns all supported pairs.

 Request parameters (both optional):
 * base - i.e. BTC in the currency pair BTC/USD